pierrejay/esp32-tailbridge/README.md

 This approach makes each ESP32 appear as a distinct machine in your Tailnet (unlike the simple solution using `--advertise-routes`), with its own IP address.

-This machine can be a low-cost Linux VPS (tested on Oracle & OVH Cloud VPS w/ Ubuntu 22.04) or even a Raspberry Pi / home server, as long as it's exposing the WireGuard port to the outside world + has a fixed IP or hostname.

 ### Key Components

 - **ESP32 Side**: Uses a WireGuard client library to connect to the proxy server